iSECPartners/ios-ssl-kill-switch/README.md

 ### How to install

-Download the Debian package and copy it to the device and install it:
+Copy the Debian package to the device and install it:

     dpkg -i <package>.deb